 Never tie the lower blade guard in a raised position.
 Leaving the blade exposed could lead to serious injury.

 ADJUSTMENTS

-Before performing any adjustment, make sure the tool is unplugged from the power supply and the switch is in the OFF (O) position.
+Before performing any adjustment, make sure the battery pack is removed from tool and the switch is in the OFF position.
 Failure to heed this warning could result in serious personal injury.